Ravneet-kaur1102/Academic_Remidial_AI_Session/README.md

 This structure is the step by step implementation of ML Model

 # Libraries

-\begin{itemize}
-pandas
+1. pandas
-matplotlib
+2. matplotlib
-seaborn
+3. seaborn
-scikit-learn
+4. scikit-learn
-\end{itemize}

 Algorithms
-Logistic Regression
+1. Logistic Regression
-K-Nearest Neighbors
+2. K-Nearest Neighbors
-Decision Tree
+3. Decision Tree